 The NaNoWriMo site has a timer for this.
 Or you can use one of your own.
 Pick your time (twenty minutes is good,) set the timer and write without stopping, editing or rewriting for the duration.
 If you have writing buddies, up the ante with word sprint competitions to see who can write the most words in the chosen time.
 If you’re on your own, aim to beat your best sprint.

 For added inspiration the site has a Dare Me option that gives writing prompts.
 Use them to insert unexpected elements into your novel (you can always take them out later).
-This simple practice of act of brainstorming works to get your own ideas flowing.
+This simple practice of brainstorming works to get your own ideas flowing.

 And speaking of brainstorming . . .